Differences Between Shopify and WooCommerce

 Customization and Application Ecosystem

-WooCommerce is unmatched in this aspect, with over 50,000 free and paid plugins.
+WooCommerce is unmatched in this regard with over 50,000 free and paid plugins.
 If you want to add a unique feature to your store, WooCommerce and PHP flexibility allows you this opportunity.
 On the design side, you can bring your dream UI/UX design service outputs to life with Elementor, Divi, or the built-in Gutenberg editor.
-In 2026, WooCommerce's greatest advantage is the ability to shape the platform around your business model without any restrictions.
+In 2026, WooCommerce's biggest advantage is your ability to shape the platform according to your business model without any restrictions.

 Which One Should You Choose in 2026?
 Decision Matrix